-While an important part of keeping your pets healthy is making sure they eat the right foods, most people do not consider that exercise is also part of this equation.
-Just like any animal (including humans) our pets need to get some physical activity every day.
+While an important part of keeping your pet healthy is making sure they eat the right foods, most people do not consider that exercise is also part of this equation.
+Like any animal (including humans), our pets need to get some physical activity every day.
 If they do not, their health can be compromised – and even lead to serious disease – including obesity!
-This article will cover how we can all help our furry friends with regular exercise so as to ensure good health throughout life.
+This article will cover how we can help our furry friends with regular exercise to ensure good health throughout life.

 How much exercise is enough?

-For example, a high-energy breed of dog may require more exercise than a low-energy cat or toy poodle.
+For example, a high-energy dog breed may require more exercise than a low-energy cat or toy poodle.
 However, just because your pet is of a certain type does not mean they do not benefit from exercise either!
-Even older pets can get some physical activity into their day which helps keep them fit and sprightly for longer in life.
+Even older pets can get some physical activity into their day, which helps keep them fit and spright for longer.

 How can I know if my pet needs more exercise?

-Pets are usually very good at letting us know when they are feeling sick or particularly lethargic for long periods of time so it might be worth doing an informed check-up with your vet if you think your animal is unusually tired and listless.
-This may be a sign that they are not getting enough physical activity which, in turn, could lead to other problems such as obesity – especially if they also have a tendency towards eating too much!
+Pets are usually very good at letting us know when they feel sick or particularly lethargic for long periods of time, so it might be worth doing an informed check-up with your vet if you think your animal is unusually tired and listless.
+This may be a sign that they are not getting enough physical activity which, in turn, could lead to other problems such as obesity – especially if they also tend to overeat!

-Pets who do become obese (just like those who become overweight in the human world) can develop serious health conditions such as diabetes and heart disease as well as joint issues such as arthritis.
+Pets who do become obese (just like those who become overweight in the human world) can develop serious health conditions such as diabetes and heart disease and joint issues such as arthritis.
 As we all know, these problems significantly affect their quality of life but also increase our veterinary bills.

 What activities can be done with my pet?

 The good news is that there are literally hundreds of different activities available for both cats and dogs to help them get some exercise.
 While some of these are more time-effective than others, all will help your animal reach their daily exercise quota and maintain a healthy lifestyle.